prakashchhipa/prakashchhipa.github.io/_projects/mpd.md

     third one
 </div>

-Precisely estimating camera intrinsic and extrinsic parameters is a challenging task that prevents synthesizing perspective distortion.
-Non-availability of dedicated training data poses a critical barrier to developing robust computer vision methods.
+**What are the challenges?**
+1. Data on which vison models are trained do not have exposure to intented perspectively distorted examples so no robustness against unprecedent perspective disrotion.
+2. Estimating camera's intrinsic and extrinsic parameters are challenging and doing it precisely is next to impossible so it prevents synthesizing perspective distortion

-Additionally, distortion correction methods make other computer vision tasks a multi-step approach and lack performance.
+3. Distortion correction methods makes computer vision tasks a multi-step approach, first correction then vision task learning so its not efficient for real-world applications

 In this work, we propose mitigating perspective distortion (MPD) by employing a fine-grained parameter control on a specific family of Möbius transform to model real-world distortion without estimating camera intrinsic and extrinsic parameters and without the need for actual distorted data.
 Also, we present a dedicated perspectively distorted benchmark dataset, ImageNet-PD, to benchmark the robustness of deep learning models against this new dataset.
 The proposed method outperforms on existing benchmarks, ImageNet-E and ImageNet-X. Additionally, it significantly improves performance on ImageNet-PD while consistently performing on standard data distribution.
 Further, our method shows improved performance on three PD-affected real-world applications: crowd counting, fisheye image recognition, and person re-identification.